legacysurvey/legacysurvey/pages/dr1/description.rst

 with mixture-of-gaussian (MoG) models (http://arxiv.org/abs/1210.6563).
 This is not an exact representation, but introduces errors in these models typically at the level of 10^-4^ or smaller.
-The !MoGs are treated as the pixel-convolved quantities for the PSF, etc, and are evaluated at the integral pixel coordinates without integrating any functions over the pixels.
+The MoGs are treated as the pixel-convolved quantities for the PSF, etc, and are evaluated at the integral pixel coordinates without integrating any functions over the pixels.